feedhenry/fh-js-sdk/src/appforms/README.md

 * appFormjs-core.min.js: minified version of core lib
 * appFormjs-backbone.min.js: minified version of backbone lib

+##Core development document

+After starting test server, goto http://127.0.0.1:3001.
+It will run all tests.
+The test itself contains how to use the modules like how to save content to a file etc.

+##Grunt app

+grunt app runs on a mockup server which sends a sample form.

+* http://127.0.0.1:3011: Show the form list from the mockserver
+* http://127.0.0.1:3011/#form: Render the first form from the mockserver
+* http://127.0.0.1:3011/#submission: Show the last draft saved
+* http://127.0.0.1:3011/#json: Show JSON to Form page which renders a raw JSON string to form view.

 ##Core structure

 See structure of core lib [here](https://docs.google.com/a/feedhenry.com/drawings/d/1cq7LAcKLmZzj8A9BipyK6GZh7-HRlwpD6dAztDILIEs/edit)